-In 1970 people started to wake up as from a bad dream even in the suburbs of America
+In the 1970s people started to wake-up even in the suburbs of America

-People started to wake up from their Snow-white Disneyland sleep in the suburbs and understood that if they did not start to do anything about the environment Gaia would kill us all.
-Earth will continue without humans when The Scientist James Lovelock proved his Gaia hypothesis with a computerized program, an experiment called Daisyworld.
-Actions and large protest started against multi corporations with a hidden agenda.
-Companies with CEOs that was more concerned about the bottom line than their own family.
-If not stopped they had continued to destroyed Earths protection.
-Lovelock theory ended with a thesis that Earth is a physical and chemical condition that is self-regulating; oceans and atmosphere regulate by life itself.
-Gaia evolves according to Darwinian laws of self-selection, a fine-tuned, interrelated to create conditions conducive to the life of the planet.
-Even if human life on Gaia is extinguished, the planet will self-regulate to maintain its own life, and possibly other forms of life within it.
-See Eco fashion dictionary Gaia Hypothesis and Daisyworld
+In the 1970s, people started to wake-up even in the suburbs of America.
+They understood we have to take care of the environmental problems.
+The Scientist James Lovelock had since the 1970s promoted an idea, he called the Gaia hypothesis.
+That Earth was alive; other scientists were sceptical.
+Therefore, Lovelock made a computer simulation and wrote a program; he called it Daisyworld.
+New environmental organisations such as Earth Day and Greenpeace made grassroots protests and marches such pollution by corporations often not telling the truth.
+These companies with their CEOs were more concerned about the bottom line than people.
+Lovelock succeeded with his experiment, and the Gaia theory ended with a thesis that Earth is a physical and chemical condition that is self-regulating; oceans and atmosphere regulate life itself.
+Gaia evolves according to Darwinian laws of self-selection, a fine-tuned, interrelated to create conditions conducive to the growth of the planet.
+Even if humans on Gaia extinguished, the Earth will self-regulate to maintain its own life, and possibly other forms of life within it.
+See Eco-Fashion Encyclopedia Gaia hypothesis and Daisyworld

-Global Earth Day and Greenpeace became root grass movements while Deep Ecology Movement gathered those highly educated and more radical thinkers
+Earth Day and Greenpeace became root grass movements while the Deep Ecology Movement gathered those highly educated and more radical thinkers

-The young generation took the opposite choice as they wanted to be a part of it by their DIY culture.
-Punk itself lasted only for 18 months, nevertheless even today we are inspired by its culture as punk was not only music, it was fashion, a way of managing their own businesses.
-The night when Queen Elizabeth officially held her silver jubilee Sex Pistols with guest had rented a boat and played their political hymn and version of “God Save the Queen” at the river Thames.
-And as Malcolm McLaren planned, BBC banned the song from being played at radio resulting in an enormous sale of the 7 inch and Malcolm proved his theory right that “Cash from Chaos” worked.
-They were arrested and guests among them some of the most wealthy and officially decorated (British Empire) Englishmen Sir Richard Brandon and Vivienne Westwood.
-Recommended about their boat trip read Guardian 1977: the Queen’s punk jubilee
+The young generation took the opposite direction as they wanted to be a part of and create their own do it yourself culture.
+The punk movement itself lasted only for 18 months, nevertheless even today we are inspired by its culture as punk was more than just music, a lifestyle and very fashionable way of managing your businesses.
+The night when Queen Elizabeth officially held her silver jubilee The Sex Pistols with guest had rented a boat and played their political hymn and version of “God Save the Queen” at the River Thames.
+As Malcolm McLaren planned, BBC banned the song from being played at radio resulting in an enormous sale of the 7 inches vinyl and Malcolm proved his theory right “Cash from Chaos” worked.
+The Sex Pistols arrested and several guests among them some of the wealthy and officially decorated today (British Empire).
+One was Sir Richard Brandon and Vivienne Westwood.
+The recommended story about the Sex Pistols boat trip, Guardian 1977: the Queen’s punk jubilee Guardian 1977: the Queen’s punk jubilee

-DIY culture – ripped jeans and customizing is our heritage from punk culture
+Ripped jeans and customising the heritage from punk culture

-Radical new fashion ripped, customized, studs and stencil art Fashion turned 180 degrees and designers and youngsters started to trash and customized their outfits with creative DIY stencil art, studs and painted leather jackets, high Dr. Martens.
-The leading designer and couple were Vivienne Westwood and the manager of Sex Pistols Malcolm McLaren as their shop Sex in Chelsea was the trendy shop in the UK and probably the world.
+Radical new fashion ripped, customised, studs and stencil art Fashion turned 180 degrees, and designers and youngsters started to the trash and customised their outfits with creative DIY stencil art, studs and painted leather jackets, high Dr Martens.
+The leading designer and couple were Vivienne Westwood, and the manager of Sex Pistols Malcolm McLaren as their shop Sex in Chelsea was the trendy shop in the UK and probably the world.
 Everybody started to play music in bands away from the slick symphonic rock, pure three grip guitar sounds, and a drum.
 Girls and boys stack pins in the nose, Levis 501, doctor Martens, ripped tees and spiky hair with heavy black leather jackets was the code.
 Image Reid, above taken from the 1970´s punk fashion lookbooks and youth culture

-The style of the environmentalist’s garments was based upon quality garments, especially the anorak was branded Fjällreven, Bergans, Norrøna, Millet, and Moncler, with high mountaineering climbing boots.
+The style of the environmentalist’s garments based upon quality garments, especially the anorak was branded Fjällreven, Bergans, Norrøna, Millet, and Moncler, with high mountaineering climbing boots.
 Timber hugger shirts and quality jeans, Levis Flares, front pockets style, denim and heavy corduroys.
-Double stripped and comfortable worn out brown and earthy colored corduroys.
+Double stripped and comfortable worn-out brown and earthy coloured corduroys.
 Authentic and original brands often with roots in climbing and mountaineers equipment.

 Mods dressed up in Carnaby Street

-Mods culture in Carnaby Street ruled with brands as Fred Perry, Levis 501, and Ben Sherman.
-The hippies used Batik colors and the hell of psychedelic patterns made my head spin dizzy as a kaleidoscope in your head.
-From hippies to Baader Meinhof The hippies were a part of a culture that died as the punk scene took over in 1976.
-Today the hippies are in charge of ruling our society far from their ideas as youngsters.
+The Mods culture in Carnaby Street ruled street style with brands such as Fred Perry, Levis 501, and Ben Sherman.
+The hippies used Batik colours and psychedelic patterns made my head spin like a kaleidoscope.
+From the hippies to terrorist cells like Baader Meinhof, The hippies were a part of a culture vanished in the mid-seventies as the punk scene took over.
+Today the hippies are in charge of ruling the society far from their ideas as youngsters.
 Finally, the Vietnam War ended, but a new era of violence happened.
-Image above: Mod revival youth culture and fashion lookbooks
+The image above: The 1970s mods revival and fashion lookbooks